From E30 Zone Wiki

 This was both a luxurious and experimental feature back in the Eighties, and very few of these units work properly.
 Learn more about headlight washers.

 Possibly the most troublesome feature ever fitted to E30s was the Headlamp Adjuster system.
-Using 8 hydraulic little spindles, you could control the vertical and horizontal aim of your lights, presumably so that you didn't dazzle other drivers when all your fat friends sit in the back.
+Using 2 little hydraulic pumps, you could control the vertical aim of your lights so that you didn't dazzle other drivers when all your fat friends sit in the back.

 Because of the way these things work, they gum, rust and crust up over time, and only get used when the MOT man gets his hands on them, at which point they won't work and he'll fail you.
-If your headlamp adjusters are truly shot, learn how to convert your adjusters to motorised ones.
+To make matters worse the hydraulic system was sealed at the factory, so there's no feasible way of repairing a broken system.
+If your headlamp adjusters are truly shot, either convert them to manual or learn how to convert your adjusters to motorised ones.